Call for Papers

 Since its founding in 2009, IAFOR has brought people and ideas together in a variety of events and platforms to promote and celebrate interdisciplinary study, and underline its importance.
 Over the past year we have engaged in many cross-sectoral projects, including those with universities (the University of Barcelona, Hofstra University, UCL, University of Belgrade and Moscow State University), think tanks (the East-West Center), as well as collaborative projects with the United Nations in New York, and the Government of Japan through the Prime Minister’s office, and right here in Honolulu with the University of Hawaiʻi at Mānoa for this conference!

-The 8th IAFOR International Conference on Education in Hawaii (IICE2023) will be held alongside The 3rd IAFOR International Conference on Arts & Humanities in Hawaii (IICAH2023), and many of the sessions will concentrate on areas at the intersection of education and the arts and humanities.
+The 10th IAFOR International Conference on Education in Hawaii (IICE2025) will be held alongside The 5th IAFOR International Conference on Arts & Humanities in Hawaii (IICAH2025), and many of the sessions will concentrate on areas at the intersection of education and the arts and humanities.
 In keeping with IAFOR’s commitment to interdisciplinary study, delegates at either conference are encouraged to attend sessions in other disciplines.
-Registration for either conference will allow delegates to attend sessions in the other.
+Registration for either of these conferences permits attendance in both.

 *Submit early to take advantage of the discounted registration rates.
 Learn more about our registration options.